 Refresh your boudoir with a burst of contrasting colour.
 We’ve seen mustard, dusky pink and rust everywhere in the latest interiors collections, so this bedding set with matching cushions from Debenhams is bang on trend.
 If you’re more of toe-dipper than a throw-yourself-straight-in type, new bedding is a great way to join the colour blockers out there.

 Instead of using an oversized piece of art for your wall, create an area of interest by painting a section of wall behind a favourite piece of furniture.
 Increase its impact by painting a darker outer area then a slightly lighter shade inside to ‘frame’ the paint effect.

 Love this hallway idea?
-Find 15 fresh paint ideas for hallways to inspire your space.
+Find more hallway paint ideas to inspire your space.